JANUARY 2014 – DECEMBER 2018 MANDATE

 In 2011, for the 25th Anniversary of the ONJ, the Association reinforced its mission as a producer by undertaking an ambitious reissue project, essentially digital, to make available every album recorded by the Orchestra: the project was christened “ONJ Stories”.
 The reissue project involved major editorial work and re-mastering the individual recordings in a desire to bring the latter resolutely up to date.
 So far, nine volumes have become available.

 This new “In-house” label begins its first year of existence by accompanying the launch of the new ONJ led by Olivier Benoit.
-Closely partnered by L’Autre Distribution — whose savoir-faire and support in developing numerous artists of diverse horizons, and whose evolution over some twenty years has made it a major player in the recording-industry — the new label ONJAZZ Records will independently represent a catalogue consisting of the Jazz Fabric’s productions, those of the Orchestra itself of course, and also releases by new groups composed of musicians from the ONJ.
-In this way, ONJAZZ Records will give various artistic formats and personalities the opportunity to continue to flourish.
+Closely partnered by L’Autre Distribution — whose savoir-faire and support in developing numerous artists of diverse horizons, and whose evolution over some twenty years has made it a major player in the recording-industry — the new label ONJ Records will independently represent a catalogue consisting of the Jazz Fabric’s productions, those of the Orchestra itself of course, and also releases by new groups composed of musicians from the ONJ.
+In this way, ONJ Records will give various artistic formats and personalities the opportunity to continue to flourish.